redyf/Neve/README.md

 2- Run nix flake update, then Neve should be available for installation.

-3- Install it by adding inputs.Neve.packages.${system}.default to your environment.systemPackages or home.packages if you're using home-manager.
+3- Install it by adding inputs.Neve.packages.${pkgs.system}.default to your environment.systemPackages or home.packages if you're using home-manager.

 4- Rebuild your system and you should be done :
 ```